-9. STOCK-BASED COMPENSATION
+10. STOCK-BASED COMPENSATION

 On March 31, 2017, the Company adopted, and the stockholders approved the 2017 Stock Incentive Plan (the 'Plan'') authorizing 2,000,000 shares of Company Common Stock for issuance as stock options and restricted stock units to employees, directors or consultants.
-In March 2019, the Board of the Company approved and in May 2019, the stockholders ratified, an increase in the Plan authorizing an additional 2,100,000 shares of Common Stock to a total of 4,100,000 shares.
-In 2018 the Company granted options on 100,000 shares outside of the Plan.
+In May 2019, the stockholders ratified an increase in the Plan authorizing an additional 2,100,000 shares of Common Stock and in June 2020 ratified a further authorization of 1,900,000 shares of Common Stock for a total of 6,000,000 shares subject to the Plan.